You can use eazyBI advanced settings to add support for additional Jira custom fields as well as change eazyBI reporting engine parameters.

 JIRA_BASE_URLwith your Jira server Base URL).

-- In eazyBI advanced settings specify Client ID and Client secret that were created by Harvest:
+- In eazyBI advanced settings specify Client ID and Client secret that was created by Harvest:

 - Register as a FreshBooks OAuth consumer.